genocrunch/genocrunch/README.md

 ### Run the Rails server

   * Development mode

 ```
 $ cd /path/to/genocrunch
 $ rails server
 ```

-You can now access the application in your browser at <code>http://localhost:3000</code> on your machine and <code>your_ip_address:3000</code> on your network.
+You can now access the application in your browser at <http://localhost:3000> on your machine and `your_ip_address:3000` on your network.

-*By default, the server runs in development mode.*
+**By default, the server runs in development mode.**

   * Production mode